jcs-custom/jcs-appimage-installer/office-staff/README.md

 ## Don't Want to Install Everything Yourself?

-If you prefer a ready-to-use solution, you can order our **hardware SSD with enclosure**, pre-configured with the latest release of Lubuntu and all of the applications listed above.
+If you prefer a ready-to-use solution, you can order our **hardware SSD with enclosure**, pre-configured with latest release of Lubuntu and all of the applications listed above.
 We can also provide a **customized SSD configuration** based on your requirements.
 For inquiries and customization, please contact us via Telegram: **@Arievandjava**

+Regards,
+**Java Cyber Sovereignty**
+Jakarta, Indonesia

 ---